Ukrainian collaboration with Nazi Germany: SS Division Galicia

 On 28 April 1943, the German Governor of the District of Galicia, Otto Wächter, and the local Ukrainian administration officially declared the creation of the SS Division Galicia.
 Volunteers signed for service as of 3 June 1943 and numbered 80,000.
-On 27 July 1944, the division was formed into the Waffen-SS as 14th Waffen Grenadier Division of the SS (1st Ukrainian).
+On 27 July 1944, the division was formed into the Waffen-SS as 14th Waffen Grenadier Division of the SS (1st Galician).

 Sol Litman of the Simon Wiesenthal Center states that there are many proven and documented incidents of atrocities and massacres committed by the unit against Poles and Jews during World War II.
 Official SS records show that the 4, 5, 6 and 7 SS-Freiwilligen regiments were under Ordnungspolizei command during the accusations.
 See 14th Waffen Grenadier Division of SS, the 1st Galician: Atrocities and war crimes.

 Ukrainian National Committee

 In March 1945, the Ukrainian National Committee was set up after a series of negotiations with the Germans.
 The Committee represented and had command over all Ukrainian units fighting for the Third Reich, such as the Ukrainian National Army.
 However, it was too late, and the committee and the army were disbanded at the end of the war.